Ipoh Itinerary 2023: The Perfect Itinerary For 1 – 3 Days

 If you have a third day in Ipoh, lucky you!
 Today is going to be lots of fun.
 That’s because you will spend it at the theme park, Sunway Lost World of Tambun.

-It’s easy to spend the entire day here exploring and then hanging out in the huge wave pool which may have some of the best views from a wave pool in the world!
+It’s easy to spend an afternon and evening here exploring and then hanging out in the huge wave pool which may have some of the best views from a wave pool in the world!

 Sunway Lost World Of Tambun

 Wow, you’re in for fun-overload today!
-Visit the action-packed Sunway Lost World of Tambun just 10 kilometres from Ipoh.
-This great family-adventure destination covers 40-acres of Park, cocooned by lush tropical jungle, natural hot springs, and sits at the foot of dramatic limestone cliffs.
+Visit the action-packed Sunway Lost World of Tambun just 10 kilometres from the centre of Ipoh.
+This great family-adventure destination covers 40-acres of Park.
+It’s cocooned by lush tropical jungle, natural hot springs, and sits at the foot of dramatic limestone cliffs.

-With seven (yes, seven!) parks, suitable for all age groups, this is your perfect Malaysian Eco-Adventure.
+With six themed areas, suitable for all age groups, plus a night park, this is your perfect Malaysian Eco-Adventure.

-Try your luck at Malaysia’s biggest wave pool – Jungle Wave Bay – with waves up to 3 feet high.
-Younger children will adore the giant tipping-buckets, water cannons and spraying elephants.
+Try your luck at Malaysia’s biggest wave pool – Jungle Wave Bay.
+Younger children will adore the giant tipping-buckets, water cannons and spraying elephants in the three different water playgrounds.
 It’s terrific fun!

 Now it’s time for some serious fun and thrills at the Amusement Park, with a roller coaster, swing-chair ride, dragon flight and 180 degrees pirate boat swing!
-More child-friendly options abound too, such as a carousel, family cart ride and the giddy galleon.
+They are all quite child-friendly, and there is a lack of thrilling amusement park-style rides.

-Towards the end of the day, head to the Lost World Hot Springs & Night Park.
+In the evening, head to the Lost World Hot Springs & Night Park.
 Relax in 13 different rejuvenating hot spring pools, such as the Steam Cave, Geyser of Tambun, and an Infinity Pool, soaking your tired feet!
 Dry off, grab some dinner at the on-site restaurant, and explore the enchanted Luminous Forest with amazing flora and fauna or the nocturnal wildlife at the Petting Zoo.

 Address: 1, Persiaran Lagun Sunway, Sunway City, 31150 Ipoh